 Once hired, you need to ramp your reps as quickly and effectively as possible.
 If you are at a larger company, you likely have resources dedicated to training on sales process and product features.
 At our startup, we didn't.
 It was on the sales manager to help ramp the rep.

 My advice is to be clear and set expectations up front.
-We created a 30/60/90 day plan to outline expectations over the reps first 90 days.
+We created a 30/60/90 day sales management plan to outline expectations over the reps first 90 days.
 There were checkpoint 'certifications' along the way to ensure the rep was capable of delivering on our sales message, articulating our value and understanding the sales process.

 For a sales manager, this 30/60/90 day plan was an explicit measuring stick for new hires.
 Because very clear expectations are set upfront, it made for quicker decisions and no surprises down the road with reps who weren't a fit.